New Year’s Resolution for Kids and Parents!

 And no time is more perfect than a new year to teach your kids to have a resolution.
 But the key is to create resolutions that do not require the kid to struggle too much, but it should not be a cakewalk too.
 Too arduous, your child would put the efforts to fulfill the resolutions on a back burner.
 Too undemanding, the child will get bored and not bother with the resolution at all.
 Moderation is the keyword.

-To help you out, we have compiled a list of new year’s resolutions you can lead your kids to take.
+To help you out, we have compiled a list of new year’s resolutions for kids you can lead your kids to take.

 - Eating healthy